Helping Health Departments Make Smart Decisions with Limited Resources: Q&A with Douglas Scutchfield

 Now more than ever public health officials and policy-makers need to make smart decisions about where to invest our limited public health resources, and public health services and systems research helps to uncover the data that points the way to sound decisions about the financing, staffing and structure of health departments.

-Today, eleven new research projects on public health systems and services research were announced, to illuminate the best strategies and practices to enable state and local health departments to be effective and efficient in keeping people healthy and safe.
+Today, eleven new research projects on public health services and systems research were announced [LINK], to illuminate the best strategies and practices to enable state and local health departments to be effective and efficient in keeping people healthy and safe.
 The new grants, funded by the Robert Wood Johnson Foundation (RWJF), will examine the impact of budget reductions and program cuts on the health of the population.
-The grants will be administered by the National Network of Public Health Institutes, with guidance from the National Coordinating Center for Public Health Systems and Services Research, an RWJF-funded center housed at the University of Kentucky College of Public Health.
+The grants will be administered by the National Network of Public Health Institutes, with guidance from the National Coordinating Center for Public Health Services and Systems Research, an RWJF-funded center housed at the University of Kentucky College of Public Health.

-NewPublicHealth spoke with Professor Douglas Scutchfield, MD, Director of the National Coordinating Center for Public Health Systems and Services Research, about the new grants and the importance of public health services and systems research.
+NewPublicHealth spoke with Professor Douglas Scutchfield, MD, Director of the National Coordinating Center for Public Health Services and Systems Research, about the new grants and the importance of public health services and systems research.

 NPH: What’s the goal of public health services and systems research (PHSSR) and of these specific grants?

 Dr. Scutchfield: In order to improve the public’s health we have to be more efficient and effective in our efforts to try to improve health status, and unless and until we look at some of the issues surrounding the infrastructure of public health, then we’re not going to be able to answer those critical questions about efficiency and effectiveness in the public health system.